rewan-ahmed-ali/computer_graphic/README.md

 #3=>Draw rainbow using turtle

-#4=>Using num input take number of petals to draw a flower
+#4=>1-Using num input take number of petals to draw a flower
-    Draw a corona symbol
+    2-Draw a corona symbol